X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim05loadingmodel.md

 ## Importing 3D content

 Enough theory, let us see how this works in practice.
-We will be loading a spaceship into our scene, Import the *"xwing.x"* file from the [Asset Pack](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/https://github.com/SimonDarksideJ/XNAGameStudio/raw/archive/Samples/Riemers/3D%20Series2%20-%20FlightSim%20-%20Assets.zip?raw=true) in to your Content project for your Solution, the same way as you did with images!
+We will be loading a spaceship into our scene, Import the *"xwing.x"* file from the [Asset Pack](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/https://github.com/SimonDarksideJ/XNAGameStudio/raw/archive/Samples/Riemers/3D%20Series2%20-%20FlightSim%20-%20Assets.zip?raw=true) into your Content project for your Solution, the same way as you did with images!
 You should now have an asset called ‘xwing’.

 Next, we will create a variable to assign the Model to, so add this to the Properties section of the code: